kaur000/icecream/README.md

 # icecream
-create an ice scream order from
+create an ice cream order from